abhitpahwa/Data-Visualization/README.md

 - dv_lab10_book.twbx : tableau workbook with plots and dashboards on dataset "US_State_Data"
 - dv_lab11_book_a.twb : tableau workbook integrated with R for k-means clustering on iris dataset
 - dv_lab11_book_b.twb : tableau workbook integrated with R for k-means clustering on buy_bikes dataset
+- dv_lab12_book.twb tableau workbook with storytelling for BirdStikes dataset which has been preprocessed using preprocess.py
 - dataset_lab1.csv : dataset in csv format related to loans
 - dataset_lab2.csv : dataset in csv format related to marks of few students
 - dataset_lab5_adjacency.csv : dataset in csv format related to adjacency matrix of a graph